A so-called "meta-pipeline" or "meta-transformation", loosely, might be any application

 p elements as directed.

-As noted, HTML's lack of any kind of structural enforcement over its element set, is
+As noted, HTML's lack of any kind of structural enforcement over its element set,

 very advantageous here.
-A header promotion transformation can litter the result file with h1
+A header promotion transformation can litter the result file

 - h6 elements, all without (much) concern either for formal validation or for predictable